fpom/hyena/README.md

 More concretely, every name that is defined this way is considered as a constant in the scope of the class where it is defined.
 This is achieved by inserting the corresponding declarations just before that of every local function, ie, at the beginning of function `make_cost` in the explanation given above.

-Consider for instance our previous example and assume that we want to simplify the expression of the guards to a simple call `sameloc()`.
+Consider for instance our previous example and assume that we want to simplify the expression of the guards by using an auxiliary function `sameloc()` to tell wether the two nodes are in the same currenty location.
 This requires a function `sameloc()` to be visible in the scope of the guards.
 We can achieve this by redefining the Python template as follows: